willyvaessen/100DaysofCode/README.md

 assisted by ChatGPT in order to create something of a template to work with for future mobile sites.

 ## 3 August 2023
-Today I've update the template that I made yesterday, to use the color scheme that I want my website to use.
+Today I've updated the template that I made yesterday, to use the color scheme that I want my website to use.
 Not a lot of big changes right now, but I'll be tweaking this template a little more tomorrow.
-Eventually this should become the mobile version of my website, being part of my responsive website.
+Eventually, this should become the mobile version of my website, being part of my responsive website.

 ## 4 August 2023
 Today I'm working on my (mobile) about me page.
 Although it would be a lot easier to use the About.me website for that, I want to create my own.
 What kind of web designer would I be if I didn't build it myself, right?
-I've been looking at an example page from someone I know at used that as inspiration to buidl my own.
+I've been looking at an example page from someone I know and used that as inspiration to build my own.
 It is nowhere near finished, so I'll continue with that on day 5.

 ## 5 August 2023